I-NERGY/Twin4DER/twin_frontend/README.md

 npm start
 ```

-### Docker
+### Using Docker
-Build with docker and run using docker compose:
+Build docker container and run it with docker compose:
 ```
 docker compose up
 ```

 ## Production